-Nobrow came across Rob’s work last year when we launched our first and as yet unpublished open submissions project PINM.
+Nobrow came across Rob’s work a couple of years ago when we launched our first and as yet unpublished open submissions project PINM.
 We immediately fell in love with his refreshingly different style and admired his willingness to experiment with new formats and projects.

-Since then we have worked with him for exhibitions, prints, Nobrow magazine and very soon, his very own comic book.
+Since then we have worked with him for exhibitions, prints, Nobrow magazine and two beautiful comic books.
 Rob shares a studio with fellow Nobrow artist Jon McNaught.

 NB: Tell us a bit about yourself: